syncfusion-content/xamarin-docs/Xamarin/SfSchedule/WorkWeekView.md

 ![Schedule customizing time interval height work week view](daymodule_images/workweekview_height.png)

 ### Adjust the Time Interval height based on the StartTime and EndTime
 TimeIntervalHeight will be adjusting automatically based on the StartTime and EndTime value of the Schedule.
+When set the time interval height as -1 timeslots will arranged automatically with in the screen height.

 ## Change Working hours